lzenner/garroen/garroen/readme.garroen.english.txt

 PLANNED FUTURE ENHANCEMENTS
 ------------------------------------------------------------------------
 * Research all the 'AdvanceTime' usages
-* Change Imoen's position in the inns if Garrick isn't parked there
 * Add sailing days to romance days
 * Make sure they've been out of the group for 25 days prior to wedding
 * Make sure they've been married for 25 days prior to moving to 'settled' scenes